'Gilmore Girls' Season 4, Episode 15: Scene in a Mall

 Directing and writing credits:

 "Scene in a Mall" is directed by Chris Long, written by Daniel Palladino.
-Both of these dudes are no strangers the Stars Hollow universe.
+Both of these dudes are no strangers to the Stars Hollow universe.
 Long has directed these previous episodes:

 "Presenting Lorelai Gilmore" - Rich white people nonsense, blah blah blah.